joshbegley/nyt-latest/README.md

 `Several cities in the state will top 110 degrees over the next few days.`\
 https://nytimes.com/2024/07/02/us/california-heat-wave.html

-**Stampede at Religious Gathering in Northern India Kills Dozens**\
+**Stampede at Religious Gathering in Northern India Kills at Least 50**\
-`Many women and children were among the dead, and the number of fatalities could rise, a medical official said.`\
+`The crush happened in hot and crowded conditions in Uttar Pradesh State, and a medical official said the death toll could rise.`\
 https://nytimes.com/2024/07/02/world/asia/india-stampede-religious-event.html

 **‘Mom, I’m Sorry’: The Week 2 Winner of Our Summer Reading Contest**\